 101: Basic Requirements for Canadian Parking Facilities

-Posted: Sept, 23, 2020 11:10AM ET • 3 min read
+Originally Posted: Sept, 23, 2020 Updated On: Apr, 14, 2025 • 3 min read

 Autocad drawing of a parking lot

-Signage
+1. Signage

-• Key facility information such as hours of operations, customer responsibilities and regulations
+• Key information such as hours of operations, customer responsibilities and regulations

-• Height restrictions and all other prohibitions visible at point of entry, exit, and wherever necessary around the facility
+• Height restrictions and all other prohibitions visible at the point of entry, exit, and wherever necessary around the facility

 • Wayfinding strategically placed around the facility to help guide customers to their destinations

-Lighting
+2. Lighting

 • Be maintained by certified electricians

-• Ideally be LED for sustainable impacts on the environment
+• Ideally be LED for sustainable practices

-Safety
+3. Safety

-• Regular safety audits to ensure all aspects, including surface conditions, lighting, signage, traffic control and parking equipment maintenance, are frequently inspected and well-maintained
+• Regular safety audits to ensure all aspects, including surface conditions, lighting, signage, traffic control and parking equipment are frequently inspected and well-maintained

 • Vehicle pathways that meet the minimum dimensions of the bylaw standards